 As the weather is turning (finally) cycling becomes more difficult in the heat for some.
 While it is better than riding in the wet windy or cold, there are some things you need to consider.
 Cycling can be so enjoyable on a hot summer’s day, but your body needs to be prepared for it.
 Preparation is key.
-Here are the most important things for you to remember when going out in the (rare) lovely sunshine!
+Here are the most important things for you to remember when going out in the (rare) lovely sunshine for your permitted exercise.

 1 – Wear appropriate clothing